Len Picota: Playing career

 Picota — a 6 ft 1 in, 185 lb right-hander — was a starting pitching prospect in the St. Louis Cardinals farm system who got as high as Triple-A but never reached the major leagues.
 He was signed as a free agent on December 18, 1983.

 Perhaps his best season in the minors was 1986, with the Savannah Cardinals.
 That year, he went 6–2 with a 2.00 ERA in 85 innings.
 Although he walked 67 and struck out only 45, the fact that he gave up only 55 hits attributed to his success.
 The 1988 campaign was also a good season for Picota.
 With the St. Petersburg Cardinals, he went 11–10 with a 2.89 ERA in 143 innings.
 He only gave up 130 hits that year, but he only struck out 65 batters.

 In 2006 Picota represented Panama in the World Baseball Classic.
-He had multiple stints in international based ball leagues, including the KBO League, Mexican League, and Chinese Professional Baseball League.
+He had multiple stints in international baseball leagues, including the KBO League, Mexican League, and Chinese Professional Baseball League.
 He also played independent league baseball with the Nashua Pride.

 In 2007, Picota pitched three innings in the Pan-American Games, striking out two batters and allowing two runs.
 Picota was signed by the Montreal Expos at one point in his career after playing foreign ball for seven years.
 He was released by the team before Opening Day.

 Coaching career

+Picota has managed extensively in Nicaragua, leading the Tigres de Chinandega to four consecutive finals appearances starting with the 2016–17 season, winning two titles.
+He also managed Tren del Norte and Gigantes de Rivas, as well as Dantos de Managua in the 2021 Germán Pomares Championship.
+He managed Indios del Bóer for the 2025 Pomares season, as well as for the 2025-26 winter league season.

-Picota served as the manager for the Saraperos de Saltillo of the Mexican League for the 2018 and 2019 seasons.
+He served as the manager for the Saraperos de Saltillo of the Mexican League for the 2018 and 2019 seasons.